 Anatomy & Neurobiology

 Welcome to the Department of Anatomy & Neurobiology at the Boston University School of Medicine.
-As one of the leading anatomy and neurobiology departments in the country, our mission is twofold.
-We conduct a vigorous research program in systems neuroscience, from the level of molecular signaling in neurodegenerative disease to the socioaffective biology of autism to the neurobiology of aging.
-We are also renowned for our teaching in biomedical sciences and, through our Vesalius Program, we provide a unique opportunity for graduate students to receive formal training in teaching.
+We conduct a vigorous research program in systems and translational neuroscience, from the level of molecular signaling in the early development of the cerebral cortex to neurodegenerative disease and the neurobiology of aging.
+We are also renowned for our teaching in the biomedical sciences and, through our training opportunities in teaching, including the Vesalius Certificate, we provide a unique opportunity for graduate students to receive formal training in teaching.

-Our department offers a Master of Arts (the Vesalius Program), and the PhD in Anatomy & Neurobiology.
-The PhD in Anatomy & Neurobiology can be tailored to each student’s goals and interests through the selection of one of three tracks: neurobiology, anatomy, or the combination of neurobiology and anatomy.
+Our department offers the Master of Science (the Vesalius Program), the MD/PhD in Anatomy & Neurobiology, and the PhD in Anatomy & Neurobiology.
+The PhD and MD/PhD in Anatomy & Neurobiology can be tailored to each student’s goals and interests through the selection of specific courses in anatomy, neuroscience, or the combination of neuroscience and anatomy.

-The Department prides itself in the success rate of our graduates.
-Our students are highly trained as scientists and as experienced and excellent teachers.
+The department prides itself on the success rate of its graduates.
+They are highly trained as scientists, and as experienced and excellent teachers.
 Graduates have had great success in acquiring positions in academia, education, and industry alike.
-Our students find their years in the Department as intensive, rewarding, enlightening, and even “life-changing.”
+Our students find their years in the department intense, rewarding, enlightening, and even “life-changing.”

 We invite you to visit our department website to learn more about our programs, students, faculty, staff, and research.

 The Department of Anatomy & Neurobiology is nationally and internationally recognized for providing unique training for PhD- and master’s-level graduate students seeking research training in systems and translational neuroscience, and applied anatomy as well as teaching in medical and graduate school settings.